zogzog/cubicweb/doc/tutorials/advanced/part04_ui-base.rst

         vreg.register_and_replace(IndexView, startup.IndexView)

-As you can see, we override the default index view found in `cubicweb.web.views.startup`, geting back nothing but its identifier and selector since we override the top level view's `call` method.
+As you can see, we override the default index view found in `cubicweb.web.views.startup`, getting back nothing but its identifier and selector since we override the top level view's `call` method.

 ..
 Note::